Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

-- Approval for shooting or aerial photography.
-Such approval is requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence.
+- approval for shooting or aerial photography: This approval is requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence;

-- Approval for operation below minimum safety heights.
-Such approval must be requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence for operating below 3,000 metres above the area of Bucharest.
-For other areas, the request must be submitted to the Romanian Civil Aeronautic Authority.
+- approval for operation below minimum safety heights: This approval must be requested in accordance with GD No. 912/2010 from the Romanian Ministry of Defence for operating below 3,000 metres above the area of Bucharest.
+For other areas, the request must be submitted to the Romanian Civil Aeronautic Authority;

-- Approval for flights in the border area.
+- approval for flights in the border area; and

 v Overflight authorisation for operating in the area of the Danube Delta Biosphere Reserve